shiftkey/blog/_posts/2012-09-16-git-habits.md

 ### Rebase all the things

 Where git truly comes into its own is with rebasing.
 For those who aren't familiar with it, rebasing allows you to change the history of a branch.
-This is generally considered very bad(TM) to do with public repositories but when you use it only locally it gives you so much control over everything.
+This is generally considered very bad&#0153; to do with public repositories but when you use it only locally it gives you so much control over everything.

 For example, have you ever: